Our sustainability management

 Enhancing governance

-• Further enhancing the governance structure
+• Enhancing the corporate governance system

 8 DECENT WORK AND ECONOMIC GROWTH